HousedHorse/3004-final/notes.md

 ### Traceability -- what and why?

 - number entries in tables for traceability
     - esp.
-FR/NFR and data fictionary
+FR/NFR and data dictionary
 - helps with maintenance of design